the-technat/mjpeg-streamer-project/docs/getstarted.md

 The process of obtaining a certificate asks you for a Mail address which you have to enter.
 This address is not used for spam or anything similiar but just to inform you when a certificate would be expired or something like this.

+If the process was succesfully edit the ./mjpeg-proxy/proxy.js file and uncomment all lines so that ssl is enabled.

-If the process was succesfully restart the entier service stack and check if you can now reach the proxy on https.
+Restart the entier service stack and check if you can now reach the proxy on https.

 `docker-compose restart`